Norby257/Friend-Finder/README.md

 # Hob-baes is a dating application that is full stack.

-# Our motto: Shared hobbies first, pix second.
+# Our motto: Shared hobbies first.

 ##  Why we're different